MicrochipTech/AzureDemo_WFI32E01/WFI32_IoT_Central_SAS.md

 3. Click the `Create` button (the application will be automatically saved in your [IoT Central Portal](https://apps.azureiotcentral.com))

+4. Look up the settings for your application by using the left-hand navigation pane to select `Settings` &gt; `Application` &gt; `Management`

-4. To access your IoT Central application(s) in the future, go to [Azure IoT Central](https://apps.azureiotcentral.com) and click on `My apps` (or go directly to the custom URL defined for your application)
+5. To access your IoT Central application(s) in the future, go to [Azure IoT Central](https://apps.azureiotcentral.com) and click on `My apps` (or go directly to the custom URL defined for your application)

     <img src=".//media/image108.png" style="width:5.in;height:1.98982in" alt="A screenshot of a cell phone Description automatically generated" />